danielerapati/2years-oncall/PITCHME.md

 [gitpitch.com/danielerapati/2years-oncall](https://gitpitch.com/danielerapati/2years-oncall)

 Note:
 this is a talk about carrying a pager, being available to respond in case something breaks, being on call.
-If you are a devops or a developer you might already know something about this argument and if you are a data engineer I am going to make a case for why you should care about this.
+If you are a devops or a developer you might already know something about this topic and if you are a data engineer I am going to make a case for why you should care about this.

-But I also talk quite seriously about a tv series and there is an embarrassingly high number of pictures of my cats.
+But I also talk quite seriously about a TV series and there is an embarrassingly high number of pictures of my cats.

 As usual for a Friday evening talk I'm going to warm you up by asking a question and you are going to raise your hands to answer.